Corruption

 4. Decay, decomposition

-We believe most people have the first or second definitions in mind when they think of political corruption.
-One of the most concise and widely used definitions of political corruption is the abuse of public power for private gain.
+We believe most people have the first or second definitions in mind when they think of public corruption involving government officials.

 « Back to Glossary Index